 Take a look around their small house, a “junior five” near San Francisco (a home that has an entry stairway that starts at garage level and leads up to five rooms), from the upstairs bedroom to the garage.
-[This exact home shown in the color photos below as in San Bruno, just south of SF.]
+[The actual home shown in the color photos below was in San Bruno, just south of SF.]

 The new Junior Five homes

 As the newest development in home construction, the Associated Realty Company and J. Arvid Johnson & Son, builders, today are opening for public inspection of the trim Junior Five “Homemaker’s Home” at 4231 Pacheco Street.

 It has been furnished by R. Knight & Sons.

 Built for “practical people who count their pennies,” this attractive two bedroom home rises in the second unit of a fast-growing area near the beach.

 “Since introducing the Junior Five several months ago,” said Bert Conroy of the realty firm, “we have encountered considerable difficulty in building homes fast enough to undertake a public showing.
 This is the first time that we have had a variety of this new type of home available for inspection.”

 A Junior Five home reduces the area devoted to the preparation and serving of food with the use of a dinette in lieu of a dining room.
 The saving in space, it is added, means savings in price.

 It has a spacious living room with fireplace, large windows and various other popular features.

 From The San Francisco Examiner (San Francisco, California) – October 5, 1940